pymupdf/PyMuPDF/docs/document.rst

     :arg int rotate: All copied pages will be rotated by the provided value (degrees, integer multiple of 90).

     :arg bool links: Choose whether (internal and external) links should be included in the copy.
 Default is `True`. *Named* links (:data:`LINK_NAMED`) and internal links to outside the copied page range are **always excluded**.
+    :arg bool annots: choose whether annotations should be included in the copy.
-    :arg bool annots: *(new in v1.16.1)* choose whether annotations should be included in the copy.
-Form **fields can never be copied** -- see below.
+    :arg bool widgets: choose whether annotations should be included in the copy.
+If `True` and at least one of the source pages contains form fields, the target PDF will be turned into a Form PDF (if not already being one).
     :arg int show_progress: *(new in v1.17.7)* specify an interval size greater zero to see progress messages on `sys.stdout`.
 After each interval, a message like `Inserted 30 of 47 pages.` will be printed.
     :arg int final: *(new in v1.18.0)* controls whether the list of already copied objects should be **dropped** after this method, default *True*.
 Set it to 0 except for the last one of multiple insertions from the same source PDF.
 This saves target file size and speeds up execution considerably.

   .. note::

      1. This is a page-based method.
-Document-level information of source documents is therefore ignored.
-Examples include Optional Content, Embedded Files, `StructureElem`, `AcroForm`, table of contents, page labels, metadata, named destinations (and other named entries) and some more.
-As a consequence, specifically, **Form Fields (widgets) can never be copied** -- although they seem to appear on pages only.
-Look at :meth:`Document.bake` for converting a source document if you need to retain at least widget **appearances.**
+Document-level information of source documents is therefore mostly ignored.
+Examples include Optional Content, Embedded Files, `StructureElem`, table of contents, page labels, metadata, named destinations (and other named entries) and some more.

      2. If `from_page > to_page`, pages will be **copied in reverse order**.
 If `0 <= from_page == to_page`, then one page will be copied.